polkagrisar/YsFelghana-AP/README.md

 4. Client with memory integration
 * Everything is done using pymem, there is no .dll or similar hooks.

+  - GOAL
+1. The Goal is on defeating Galbalan on Genos Island.

 * The game does not actually show any messages and does not change any sprites or anything, all information of what you send or get is in the Client only.

 ## Requirements ##